ploomber/soorgeon/CONTRIBUTING.md

 matplotlib
 ```

-If the notebook is old, you may encounter problems if the API for certain library changed since the notebook ran.
-We recommend using notebooks that executed recently because fixing these API incompatibility issues requires a trial an error process of looking at the library's changelog and figuring out either what version to use or how to fix the code so it works with the latest version.
+If the notebook is old, you may encounter problems if the API for a specific library changed since the notebook ran.
+We recommend using notebooks that were executed recently because fixing these API incompatibility issues requires a trial and error process of looking at the library's changelog and figuring out either what version to use or how to fix the code.
+Hence, it works with the latest version.

 If you encounter issues like this, let us know by adding a comment in the issue you opened in Step 2.